2csqd2/2csqd2.github.io/journal.md

 I went to work at 7:45am after getting Palmer breakfast.
 I haven't actually slept in a bed for 3 months.
 I came home at about 4:30 and watched a show with Harper since her dance class was cancelled for today.
 Afterwards, I played with Palmer as he built and re-built tracks for toy cars and trucks.
 Lachelle made the kids dinner (Palmer and her mad breaded chicken bites).

 ### 6/3/2020
 I went to work at 5:45am.
 Lachelle had 4 bottles of win delivered today... the drowning continues.
+I got home at about 2:45pm.
+All the kids seemed done with their school work and were either playing in a fort (in the middle of the living room) or playing in their room.
+I made dinner for Harper and Palmer at 6pm, while Tyler didn't eat until almost 7pm.